kkang7/CDSeq_R_Package/README.md

 2. *minor*: changes on the numerical procedures or coding structure
 3. *patch*: others

+## Version 1.0.8
+Bug fix.
+Add vignette.

+## Version 1.0.7
+Bug fix.
+Add more features to cellTypeAssignSCRNA function.

+## Version 1.0.6
+Add cellTypeAssignSCRNA function.
+This function can be used for cell type assignment using user provided single cell RNAseq data (with annotations).

 ## Version 1.0.5
 Add cellTypeAssignMarkerGenes function.
 This function can be used for cell type assignment using user provided marker gene list.

-## Version 1.0.6
-Add cellTypeAssignSCRNA function.
-This function can be used for cell type assignment using user provided single cell RNAseq data (with annotations).

-## Version 1.0.7
-Bug fix.
-Add more features to cellTypeAssignSCRNA function.

 ## Installation